 Prioritizing goals

-The first step of goal setting is defining the goals and objectives.
-Consider your project, as well as its time frame and resources.
-You can then break down the objective into smaller sub-tasks or tasks that need to be completed to achieve the main objective.
+The first step of goal setting is defining your goals and objectives.
+Consider your project’s overall vision, time frame, and available resources.
+This initial step is a key part of project planning and management, helping you lay the groundwork before diving into execution.
+Once your objective is clear, break it down into smaller, manageable sub-tasks that need to be completed in order to achieve the main goal.

 Identifying deliverables